bodawei/dxData/README.md

 the client and the server code is always in lockstep agreement, preventing code from inadvertently diverging, and helping to support the previous two principles.

-In this repository is a JavaScript library (dxCoreData) which provides the client side of this interaction pattern, and a base set of schemas (definitions of common data types).
+In this repository is a JavaScript library (dxData) which provides the client side of this interaction pattern, and a base set of schemas (definitions of common data types).
 Both are general enough that you can build your own types and operations on top of them and reap the other benefits the dxData system provides.

 All of the principles involved here are language and implementation neutral, and it is fairly easy to build new clients (and servers) to embody them.
-To this end, there is also a demo application included as part of this repository which has simple server written in Python that demonstrates the ideas involved here, and uses dxCoreData on the client side.
+To this end, there is also a demo application included as part of this repository which has simple server written in Python that demonstrates the ideas involved here, and uses dxData on the client side.
 A client developer can see that with no special effort on their part, they can get reactive data showing up in their application.

 ## Layout of the directory